Aakriti49/Coffee_shop-FlowVendor-/README.md

-# coffee-shop
+# FlowVendor-coffee-shop

-A demo project for showcasing the integration of [Deskree](https://deskree.com) with [Webflow](https://webflow.com) E-commerce to create a multi-vendor store.
+A prototype demonstrating the seamless integration of **Deskree** with **Webflow E-commerce** to build a fully functional multi-vendor marketplace, emphasizing dynamic product management, vendor collaboration, and an intuitive shopping experience.

 ## Project setup